brentchristy/diag-oss/README.md

-# GPL Software Source Code Distribution
+# Open Software Source Code Distribution

-This repository provides source code for GPL-licensed software components used in NVIDIA diagnostic tools, in compliance with GPL license requirements.
+This repository provides source code for licensed software components used in NVIDIA diagnostic tools, in compliance with OSS license requirements.

 ## Available Source Code